 Let me start off by thanking you for taking time to answer my question.
 I want to first say that my partner and I have been going to counseling for about 2 1/2 yrs. now and only been together for 3 yrs.
 I have talked one on one with therapists and they tell me I’m in an abusive relationship, however, our therapist we seek for couples’ counseling has never said anything to that nature.
 My partner is…very hard.
 Hard on my children and me.
 I love her so very much, but she is draining my self worth and me.
 I recently painted the kitchen-she had a fit-I halved it-is what she said-I thought it turned out great.
 Then I got over her rudeness and began to replace the floor-again-I didn’t get: “hey looks good’-I got her walking in the house-looking at the progress and measuring-then telling me it’s off by 3/4 inch.
 I try sooo hard to please her and feel like such a failure ALL the time-when we argue-she gets very mean and loves to punch walls or throw stuff-she’s 39.
 It’s ALWAYS me apologizing-because at this point she’s usually kicking us out.
 I’m very scared that she dangles herself and priorities in front of me cuz I wear my heart on my sleeve.
 This behavior isn’t healthy for my children either.
 I have already told them that I don’t want them to be in a relationship like this one, that there’s a certain way to talk to your partner.
 Seems like I’ve pointed out-that she has a lack of respect for me.
 She never wants to be intimate-so I don’t get my needs met there-if I cry-she sits there or walks away-but-she’s in a great mood if I have the house clean and dinner done and basically kiss her feet (it seems like).
 I do blame myself for her actions n I don’t understand why?
 She constantly puts the blame on me for everything.
 Is she abusing me?
 What can I do here, I don’t want to leave; yet I will not put up with this much longer, my self-esteem has dropped severely and I’m an emotional wreck now.

-A: ” No one can make you feel inferior without your permission.”
+” No one can make you feel inferior without your permission.” ~Eleanor Roosevelt.

 You are the one abusing yourself by allowing this to continue.
 Let’s review: